WHAT ARE FIX-ITS & REPAIR FAIRS?

 Similar to food banks, furniture banks re-distribute resources.
 In this case: home furnishings.
 While our other friends at furniture banks across the nation are working with gently used furniture finding pieces new homes “as-is,” we, at Furniture Repair Bank, focus on items that no one else wanted.
 The first of its kind, we put work, love, and community hands onto furniture that was destined for the landfill and bring its value back to use in serving our most vulnerable community members.

 Green Okanogan Repair Cafés are free fix-it events where fixers will be on hand to repair electronics, small appliances, household items, clothing, jewelry, yard and garden items, bicycle tuneups and bicycle tire patching.
-Learn more at: https://greenokanogan.weebly.
+For questions contact info@greenokanogan.org

 The Repairocene (noun): A time when common goals of healing, repairing, and restoring of our lands, our things, and our relationships are shared.